On the Symmetric $K$-user Interference Channels with Limited Feedback: Introduction

 In this paper, we study the impact of rate-limited feedback for a $K$-user IC.
 We first consider this problem for the linear deterministic model proposed in \cite{Avestimehr} as an approximation to the Gaussian model, and then treat the Gaussian model.
 For the Gaussian model, we develop an achievability scheme that employs the techniques of Han-Kobayashi message splitting, interference decoding and decode-and-forward.
 In order to effectively decode the interference, lattice codes are used such that the sum of signals can be decoded without decoding the individual signals.
 We also find the achievable symmetric ${\mathsf {GDoF}}$ with rate-limited feedback.
-Except for the point where the ${\mathsf {SNR}}$ is equal to the interference-to-noise ratio (${\mathsf {SNR}}={\mathsf {INR}}$), the effect of interference from the other $K-1$ users is as if there were only one interferer in the network.
-This is analogous to the result of \cite{Jafar3} and \cite{Mohajer}, where it is shown that for the cases of no feedback and unlimited feedback, respectively, the symmetric ${\mathsf {GDoF}}$ of the $K$-user IC is the same as that of a two-user IC.